 Administering the best WordPress security measures to protect your website can seem like a daunting task at first glance.
 After all, it’s common knowledge that the internet is full of potential threats that await their chance to infiltrate innocent websites.

 However, it should be noted that most breached websites only end up that way due to improper care by their owners.
-As this recent report from Sucuri shows, the vast majority of the hacked WordPress websites throughout 2016 were due to uninformed WordPress users making poor security choices (such as installing unsafe plugins).
+Many WordPress websites are hacked due to uninformed WordPress users making poor security choices (such as installing unsafe plugins).

 This means a WordPress website can be kept safe as long as you take the necessary precautions to protect it.
 And by simply arming yourself with good protective practices, it’ll be easier than you might think to keep your website secure.